 How to Approach a Chest Radiograph

 Learning how to read a chest study is a basic skill that you will find useful on the wards.
+This is the one study most likely to be tested on the wards or on national exams.
 The key to this process is being systematic and consistent.
 Consider this video:

 I’m sure many of you have seen this, but the point is that it is surprisingly easy to miss a gorilla.
 When focusing on one main abnormality, it is easy to miss other more subtle but equally important findings.
 But, by being consistently systematic, you can become a much more thorough and observant reader.